wyatt8740/gb68k/readme.txt

 THANKS
 * Kevin Kofler for his constant support and development of TIGCC
+* Keven Kofler again, for his work to make TiEmu compatible with gb68k
+* The rest of the TiEmu team (Thomas Corvazier, Romain Lievin, Julien Blache)
+* Rusty Wagner for Virtual TI
 * The TICT team (Lionel Debroux, Thomas Nussbaumer, and others) for hosting the TIGCC boards, and for many other contributions to the TI community
 * Everyone who answers questions on the TIGCC boards (too many to list here, but you know who you are =)
 * Samir Ribic for the TEZXAS emulator, a major source of inspiration